Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Anyon Chains with Fusion Category Symmetry

 Since $P$ is a $\Z_2$ symmetry, it has a single end on the anyon chain, which we denote as $v_{P}$.
 Since $P$ descends from the identity line, upon gauging $\Z_2^b$, it acts trivially on the module degrees of freedom on the integer $j$ sites:

-In contrast, the $E$ line has quantum dimension$=2$ endpoints, which we denote as $v^{(1)}_E$ and $v^{(2)}_E$.
+In contrast, the $E$ line has a two dimensional vector space of endpoints spanned by basis vectors $v^{(1)}_E$ and $v^{(2)}_E$.
 These two ends descend from the end-points of the $a$ and $a^2$ line respectively upon gauging $\Z_2^b$.
 These act on the module degrees of freedom as

-\paragraph{$\Rep(S_3)$ Action on States.} To derive the $\Rep(S_3)$ action on states we first ask how the symmetry defects are transported along the anyon chain.
-Being dual to the gauged $\Z_2^b$ symmetry, the end-point of $P$, i.e., $v_{P}$ is charged under the ends of the $b$ lines from above \be
+\paragraph{$\Rep(S_3)$ Action on States.} To derive the $\Rep(S_3)$ action on states we first ask how the symmetry defects are transported along the anyon chain. { Since $P$ is dual to the $\Z_2^b$ symmetry being gauged,} the end-point of $P$, i.e., $v_{P}$ is charged under the ends of the $b$ lines from above \be